david-polak/nodal-background/README.md

     * `Simple` makes the simulation serene and non-distracting.

 * Fully configurable
   * Everything that could have been has been exposed as a configuration variable.
 Values can be changed that greatly affect the behaviour and visuals of the simulation.

-  * You can provide concrete implementations of abstract classes for custom behaviour.
+  * Concrete implementations of abstract classes can be created to achieve custom behaviour.

 * Interactive
-  * You can add nodes and interact with the nodes flying around
+  * Nodes can be interacted with using the mouse
+  * Click scrolling changes the mass of the added node

 # Usage
 ## Installation